 One of my big fears and total failures is driving on the ‘other’ side of the road, how does that work with cycling?

-I think it becomes second nature after a short while, the good thing is that we pride ourselves on routes that follow our British equivalent of ‘B’ roads so the traffic flow is light and there’s plenty of room for vehicles to pass you by. particularly in France and italy, cycling is a national sport and its amazing the respect drivers give to cyclists, its like an unwritten law or custom ‘respect the bike’.
+I think it becomes second nature after a short while, the good thing is that we pride ourselves on routes that follow our British equivalent of ‘B’ roads so the traffic flow is light and there’s plenty of room for vehicles to pass you by. particularly in France and Italy, cycling is a national sport and its amazing the respect drivers give to cyclists, its like an unwritten law or custom ‘respect the bike’.
 Once you’ve been travelling on the other side of the road and you return from holiday, you have to remind yourself that the UK is left hand drive, so yes, you just get used to it…and if you’re really against the right hand side cycling then we have a route around Californian Vineyards and also a really nice, flat itinerary on Gozo (based at a 5 star hotel too)!

 So what is the attraction of holidaying, either on foot or by bike, with a group of strangers?
 Is the mode of transport enough to bond everyone together?
 Is this a holiday that is good for single travellers?
 And what about the guides, who are they, locals?

 For single travellers its obviously a great way to meet like minded people who enjoy similar activities.
 The Guided groups explore and discover so much in the day time that the night time meals, should you choose to eat with the group (everything is optional, nothing is forced) that conversation flows nicely as you’ve so much to talk about from the day’s walking or cycling. i suppose after 2 or 3 glasses of vino, conversation tends to flow anyway!
-We cater for a lot of single travellers on guided trips, there’s usually a minimum of 4 people on the guided trips, led by a mix of HW employed staff or guides that we have sourced through a local agent on the ground.
+We cater for a lot of single travellers on guided trips, there’s usually a minimum of 4 people on the guided trips, led by a mix of Headwater employed staff or guides that we have sourced through a local agent on the ground.

 It is possible, I know, to take a self guided trip.
 How does that work?
 (Maps, luggage, getting lost, hotels etc)